makersacademy/rps-challenge/README.md

 This program lets the user:
 - enter a name
 - play **Rock Paper Scissors** against a **Computer**
-- see their result and play again
+- see their result and play again.
+Each result will show a different image (win, lose or draw)
 - change user name

 ---------